apache/sling-old-svn-mirror/README.txt

 To run individual tests, see the README.txt in that module.

 Use mvn launchpad:run to start this test instance, allows you to run and debug individual tests against it.
+The standard MAVEN_OPTS environment variable can be used to activate debugging of the Sling instance that's being tested.

 Using Reactor Builds
 ----------------